Home

 Parent Consent for Re-Evaluations:

-Your school district must obtain your consent before it reevaluates your child, unless your school district can demonstrate that it took reasonable steps to obtain your consent and you did not respond.
-If you refuse to consent for a reevaluation, the school district may, but is not required to, pursue your child’s reevaluation by using the mediation, due process, complaint, resolution meeting and hearing procedures to override your refusal of consent.
+Your school district must obtain your consent before it reevaluates your child, unless the school district can demonstrate that it took reasonable steps to obtain parent consent and you did not respond.

 Your school must maintain documentation of all reasonable efforts to obtain parent consent for initial evaluations, to provide special education and related services for the first time and to reevaluate and to locate parents of wards of the State for initial evaluation.